ndlib/py-template/README.md

-# WSE Python Template Repository
+# Hesburgh Libraries Python Template Repository
 ## Description
 ## Installation
 ## Testing - how to kick off test and what is the expected coverage